 Chemical exfoliants are those which contain acids, generally AHAs (Alpha Hydroxy Acids) and sometimes also BHA (Beta Hydroxy Acid, also known as Salicylic Acid, to dissolve the bonds between the dead cells and the healthy skin.
 On the other hand, mechanical exfoliants are those which use physical particles, such as scrubs, to physically wear away the bonds.

-- GENTLE NON-ABRASIVE LEAVE-ON EXFOLIATOR: with 2% BHA (Beta hydroxy acid) to unclog & diminish enlarged pores, exfoliate dead skin cells, smooth wrinkles & brighten & even out skin tone.
-Combats redness, wrinkles, aging, enlarged pores, & blackheads.
-PACKAGING MAY VARY.
+- BRIGHTEN & SMOOTH: Paula's Choice 2% BHA Liquid Exfoliant helps unclog & diminish enlarged pores, exfoliate dead skin cells, smooth wrinkles & brighten skin tone.
+Combats redness, wrinkles, aging & blackheads.